moosefs/moosefs/README.md

 * `moosefs-client` MooseFS Client - client side package to mount the filesystem.

 ### Source code
-Feel free to download source code either from GitHub code repository or from [our website archives](https://moosefs.com/download/sources.html).
+Feel free to download source code either from GitHub code repository or from [our website archives](https://moosefs.com/download/#source-code).

+Install the following dependencies before building MooseFS from sources:
+* Debian/Ubuntu: `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse-dev pkg-config`
+* CentOS/RHEL: `sudo yum install gcc make libpcap-devel zlib-devel fuse-devel pkgconfig`

+Recommended packages:
+* Debian/Ubuntu: `sudo apt install fuse`
+* CentOS/RHEL: `sudo yum install fuse`

 Building MooseFS on Linux can be easily done by running `./linux_build.sh`.
+Similarly, use `./freebsd_build.sh` in order to build MooseFS on FreeBSD and respectively `./macosx_build.sh` on MacOS X. Remember, that those scripts do not install (i.e. do not run `make install` at the end).
+Run this command manually.

 ### Minimal setup
 Just three steps to have MooseFS up and running: